 Now that your port is clear of all that crap, connect your Lightning charger and you should hopefully have no more charging issues.

-If your device still is not charging, first make sure it's not the power adapter or USB port on your computer.
+If your device still is not charging, first make sure it's not the power adapter or USB port on your computer or hub.
 If those aren't the issue, the cable might actually be bad and will probably need to be replaced.
-I recommend testing the cable out on another iOS device, if you have access.
-That way you know for sure.
+I recommend testing the cable out on another iOS device if you have access, that way you know for sure.